concurrencylabs/aws-pricing-tools/scripts/README.md

 ### Get Latest Index

-The code in this repo uses a local copy of the the AWS Price List API index file.
+The code needs a local copy of the the AWS Price List API index file.
-This index file is constantly updated by AWS.
-Since price accuracy depends on having the latest file, we have to make sure we the code is using the latest index file.

-The following script downloads the latest AWS Price List API index and does some transformations with it, so the index files can be consumed by the price calculator code.
+The GitHub repo doesn't come with the index file, therefore you have to download it the first time you run a test and every time AWS publishes a new Price List API index.

+In order to download the latest index file, go to the "scripts" folder and run:

 ```
 python get-latest-index.py --service=<ec2|rds|lambda|all>
 ```

+The script takes a few seconds to execute since some index files are a little heavy (like the EC2 one).

 I recommend executing with the option `--service=all` and subscribing to the AWS Price List API change notifications.